Board of Directors Updated 1/2/2025

 President

-Stacey Levy, CCC-SLP is Founder and President of Stacey Levy & Associates (SLA), is an experienced Speech-Language Pathologist and literacy specialist practicing since 1997.
-After receiving her BS at the University of Wisconsin, Madison, Stacey then obtained her Masters at the University of Texas-Dallas, Callier Center for Communication Disorders.
+Stacey Levy, CCC-SLP, is the Founder and President of Stacey Levy & Associates (SLA), is an experienced Speech-Language Pathologist and literacy specialist practicing since 1997.
+After receiving her BS at the University of Wisconsin, Madison, Stacey obtained her Masters at the University of Texas-Dallas, Callier Center for Communication Disorders.
 Stacey founded SLA in 2009 as an individual speech-language pathologist.
-She has since expanded to include nationally accredited and state licensed associate speech-language pathologists and experienced, qualified tutors.
-Stacey and her associate therapists provide speech-language therapy services in multiple areas including language processing, expressive-receptive language, articulation, written expression and multi-sensory, structured literacy intervention for reading and spelling.
+She has since expanded to include nationally accredited and state-licensed associate speech-language pathologists and experienced, qualified tutors.
+Stacey and her associate therapists provide speech-language therapy services in multiple areas, including language processing, expressive-receptive language, articulation, written expression, and multi-sensory, structured literacy intervention for reading and spelling.
 Stacey provides continuing education opportunities for professionals and parents in multiple areas.
 She has published articles about inclusion as well as co-authoring the book, Everyone Is Welcome.
-Stacey is currently a board member of Courage Schools and she was previously a founding board member of the Tapestry School.
+Stacey is currently a board member of Courage Schools, and she was previously a founding board member of the Tapestry School.

 Kim Day